Coronavirus (COVID-19): Frequently Asked Questions for clients and families

 When will changes made in response to COVID-19 return to normal?

 Minda will continue to review and assess the COVID-19 situation and respond accordingly.
 The safety and wellbeing of our clients, families, our staff and volunteers is our number one priority.
 The decision to recommence suspended services will be subject to advice from health authorities and the health status of staff and clients.

 Will Coronavirus affect my NDIS plan?

 Due to measures put it place to combat COVID-19, the NDIA will extend NDIS plans by up to 24 months, ensuring continuity of support.
 For more information go to the NDIS website.

 What is Minda doing to minimise the risk of clients contracting COVID-19?

-Minda is implementing all protocols advised by Government health authorities in relation to infection control, monitoring staff health (temperature checking all staff at the beginning and end of shifts) and strictly managing infection transfer risks in the environments in which services are provided.
+Minda is implementing all protocols advised by Government health authorities in relation to infection control, monitoring staff health and strictly managing infection transfer risks in the environments in which services are provided.

 Minda has suspended some services as a precautionary measure to minimise face-to-face contact and is offering other services by phone or online channels where possible.